HiFashionTech/NeoEffects/README.md

 The classic way to avoid a delay is to use the millis() function to check if some time period has passed.
 For a full discussion, see [http://playground.arduino.cc/Code/AvoidDelay](http://playground.arduino.cc/Code/AvoidDelay).

 A second issue is the need to support effects that happen on one individual ring when multiple rings are daisy chained together.
 An effect needs to know the absolute index of the first pixel and the number of pixels in the ring.

+## Installation

+Download this code into a directory called "NeoEffects", which must be a subdirectory within the [Arduino Library](https://www.arduino.cc/en/Hacking/Libraries) directory.
+If you are cloning this repository, just clone it into your Arduino Library directory.

 ## Approach